aws/aws-cloudtrail-processing-library/README.rst

 Release Notes
 -------------

 Release 1.1.2 (May 16, 2018)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Patch Release 1.1.1
+* This release fixes an error with the previous release.
+This release includes the following improvements:

+  * Adds support for Boolean identification of management events.
+  * Updates the CloudTrail event version to 1.06.

-Release 1.1.1 (Nov 30, 2017)
+Release 1.1.1 (Nov 30, 2017) (Recalled)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Added support for Boolean identification of management events.
-* Updated the CloudTrail event version to 1.06.
+* This release was intended to add support for the Boolean identification of management events and update the event version.
+An error has been identified with this release, and it has been withdrawn.
+Please update your version to the latest release.

 Release 1.1.0 (Jun 1, 2017)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~